djedrzejak/HomeBudget/README.md

 # HomeBudget
 Application that helps you to manage your home budget.
-This application was coded in Java with Spring Boot and Vaadin frameworks and MySQL database.
+This application was coded in Java with Spring Boot.
+Vaadin frameworks and MySQL database.
 From Spring framework albo Spring Security and Spring Data was used.
 You can try it using the link attached below. https://djedrzejak-home-budget.herokuapp.com/